hello-robot/stretch_ros2/README.md

 ![](./images/banner.png)

-## ROS2 Galactic Development Branch
+## ROS 2 Galactic Development Branch

-This is a development branch that we are using to port [stretch_ros](https://github.com/hello-robot/stretch_ros) to ROS2 Galactic, Python 3, and Ubuntu 20.04.
+This is a development branch that we are using to port [stretch_ros](https://github.com/hello-robot/stretch_ros) to ROS 2 Galactic, Python 3, and Ubuntu 20.04.
 We plan to begin shipping this version preinstalled on Stretch RE1 robots in the future.
 It is **not in a usable state**.
 It is also unstable, since we are actively conducting development in this branch.
 Since we have performed limited testing, you may encounter unexpected behaviors.
 Also, installation **requires Ubuntu 20.04 on a second partition** of your robot's hard drive.

 We are beginning to use this port internally at Hello Robot to test it, improve it, and add new capabilities.

+## Ported to ROS 2

+ - Stretch Description

 ## Known Issues